Tsiompanis/BasicNeuralNet/README.md

 **NOTE: when you export files make sure you don't have export files in the folder you run the program because these files WILL BE OVERWRITTEN.**
+**THE PROGRAM IMPORTS NEURAL NETWORKS FROM THE FILES: "model.nn" & "topology_model.nn"**

 **THE DOCUMENTATION IS NOT GOOD.
 IF YOU FIND ANY PROBLEMS OR DONT KNOW HOW SOMETHING WORKS PLEASE WRITE AN ISSUE**